Strength Training with Kettlebells: Your Multitool for Improved Movement

 The following entry is written by Yard certified independent personal trainer Kristina Macias, M.S., who works as an exercise physiologist and strength, mobility and breath coach.
 Learn more about Kristina at primalcoding.com.

-Strength doesn’t only come from pushing harder, lifting heavier, or dialing in your nutrition—it’s built in the spaces between, during your rest and recovery.
+Strength doesn’t only come from pushing harder, lifting heavier, or dialing in your nutrition—it’s built in the spaces between, during your rest and workout recovery.

 What you do between your high-intensity efforts matters as much as the efforts themselves.
-Recovery is essential for health and performance, whether you’re a professional athlete, a weekend warrior, or simply looking to move and feel better.
+Workout recovery is essential for health and performance, whether you’re a professional athlete, a weekend warrior, or simply looking to move and feel better.
 This is your space to relax and nourish your muscles, fascia, organs, and nervous system.
 A space to slow down and notice.
 A space to correct subtle patterns of movement and breath that influence how you perform and feel—both in and out of the gym.

 Recovering from your strength training or cardio sessions can look like many things: a walk in nature, a long exhale, a restorative yoga class, functional movement, or even a light sled push and pull.
-The purpose of recovery is to rebuild your body after a hard training session.
+The purpose of workout recovery is to rebuild your body after a hard training session.
 It balances the spectrum of intensity—helping you become just as soft and slow as you are strong and powerful.

-Recharge, The Yard’s recovery class in Mill Valley is designed to help you restore, rebalance, and rebuild—so you can train harder, move better, and feel your best.
+Recharge, The Yard’s workout recovery class in Mill Valley is designed to help you restore, rebalance, and rebuild—so you can train harder, move better, and feel your best.

 Through breath, movement, and therapeutic tools, we’ll explore the often-overlooked elements that elevate performance and improve longevity.

-Breath: The Foundation of Recovery and Performance
+Breath: The Foundation of Workout Recovery and Performance

 Your breath is a language.
 It shapes your posture, your presence, and your performance.
 Breath training is at the heart of nervous system regulation and mobility.